• Study level

 Study of ingredients, chemical nature, physical behavior and formulation

-Study of the formulation material
+Study of formulation equipment

-Implementation of sensory, physicochemical and stability tests.
+Set up sensory, physicochemical and stability tests.

 Critical analysis of the results obtained.